 Mendota-Grassman Greenway Flood Mitigation and Restoration Design

-Below please find additional information about the tree removal plan:
+The City has been approved for a tree removal permit.
+Below please find additional information about the tree removal and restoration plan:

 - Tree Removal Plan Overview

 - Habitat Stewardship Subcommittee Presentation Slides (showing updated tree removal data from the public information meeting #2 and a draft restoration plans)

 - For more background, please watch the recording of the Public Information Meeting #2 from 31:30 to 1:04:00.
 This is a detailed presentation on draft tree removal plan and restoration plans for the greenway.